bucketco/bucket-javascript-sdk/packages/cli/README.md

 The command will guide you through:

 1. Selecting which editor/client to configure.
-2. Choosing which Bucket app to connect to.
+2. Choosing which Reflag app to connect to.
 3. Deciding between global or project-local configuration.
 4. Setting up the appropriate configuration file for your chosen editor .

-_**Note: The setup uses [mcp-remote](https://github.com/geelen/mcp-remote) as a compatibility layer allowing the remote hosted Bucket MCP server to work with all editors/clients that support MCP STDIO servers.
-If your editor/client supports HTTP Streaming with OAuth you can connect to the Bucket MCP server directly.**_
+_**Note: The setup uses [mcp-remote](https://github.com/geelen/mcp-remote) as a compatibility layer allowing the remote hosted Reflag MCP server to work with all editors/clients that support MCP STDIO servers.
+If your editor/client supports HTTP Streaming with OAuth you can connect to the Reflag MCP server directly.**_

 ## Using in CI/CD Pipelines (Beta)

-The Bucket CLI is designed to work seamlessly in CI/CD pipelines.
+The Reflag CLI is designed to work seamlessly in CI/CD pipelines.
 For automated environments where interactive login is not possible, use the `--api-key` option, or specify the API key in `BUCKET_API_KEY` environment variable.

 ```bash